-The Committee has met six (6) times in 2016.
-The Chairman of the Committee has reported to the Board the discussions held at each of the meetings of the Committee at the next meeting thereof.
+The Committee has met seven times during 2017.
+The President of the Audit and Compliance Committee has reported on the matters discussed in each of the meetings of the Committee to the Board at its next meeting.

-The main areas in which the Audit and Compliance Committee has focused its activity during 2016 are summarized below.
+The most important aspects regarding the activity of the Audit and Compliance Committee in 2017 are summarized below.